Atomic clock: Time standards

-A number of national metrology laboratories maintain atomic clocks: including Paris Observatory, the Physikalisch-Technische Bundesanstalt (PTB) in Germany, the National Institute of Standards and Technology (NIST) in Colorado and Maryland, USA, JILA in the University of Colorado Boulder, the National Physical Laboratory (NPL) in the United Kingdom, and the All-Russian Scientific Research Institute for Physical-Engineering and Radiotechnical Metrology.
+A number of national metrology laboratories maintain atomic clocks: including Paris Observatory, the Physikalisch-Technische Bundesanstalt (PTB) in Germany, the National Institute of Standards and Technology (NIST) in Colorado and Maryland, USA, JILA in the University of Colorado Boulder, the National Physical Laboratory (NPL) in the United Kingdom, and the All-Russian Scientific Research Institute for Physical-Engineering and Radiotechnical Metrology (VNIIFTRI).
 They do this by designing and building frequency standards that produce electric oscillations at a frequency whose relationship to the transition frequency of caesium 133 is known, in order to achieve a very low uncertainty.
 These primary frequency standards estimate and correct various frequency shifts, including relativistic Doppler shifts linked to atomic motion, the thermal radiation of the environment (blackbody shift) and several other factors.
 The best primary standards currently produce the SI second with an accuracy approaching an uncertainty of one part in ×10^16.

-It is important to note that at this level of accuracy, the differences in the gravitational field in the device cannot be ignored.
+At this level of accuracy, the differences in the gravitational field in the device cannot be ignored.
 The standard is then considered in the framework of general relativity to provide a proper time at a specific point.

+Atomic time standards such as International Atomic Time (TAI) and Coordinated Universal Time (UTC) are disseminated to the public through satellite navigation systems, radio time signals, and network-based time services.
+In addition to official time authority websites, publicly accessible reference tools exist that allow users to compare the time reported by local computer systems with UTC obtained from national metrology institute time servers, such as those operated by the National Institute of Standards and Technology (NIST).
+These tools can be used to observe clock deviation and synchronization discrepancies in end-user devices.